vivace-colab/bash-claw/README.md

 📍	**Zero Web Search Keys Required**: Forget about configuring complex search APIs. bash-claw works out of the box without needing external Web Search Keys, simplifying your setup instantly.

-🚀	**Token Saver Mode**:: We know inference costs add up. bash-claw is optimized to be lightweight, significantly reducing token consumption while maintaining high-performance execution.
+🚀	**Token Saver Mode**: We know inference costs add up. bash-claw is optimized to be lightweight, significantly reducing token consumption while maintaining high-performance execution.

-🎨	**Minimal Dependencies**:: No bloat.
+🎨	**Minimal Dependencies**: No bloat.
 No complex environments. bash-claw relies on very few dependencies, ensuring a clean, fast, and stable installation on Windows, macOS, and Linux.

 🔬 **Research-Ready**: Clean, readable code that's easy to understand, modify, and extend for research.